guaix-ucm/numina/README.rst

 Requirements
 ------------

-Python 2.7 or 3.4 is required.
+Python 2.7 or 3.3 (or greater) is required.
 Numina requires the following packages installed in order to work properly:

  - setuptools (http://pythonhosted.org/setuptools/)